arevaldez/TechFlip/content/blog/react-context-api-part-2/index.md

 <br>

 The first item is `toggleGrandChild`.
-This let's us know if the GrandChild compenent is toggled or not.
+This lets us know if the GrandChild compenent is toggled or not.
 The value starts off as false.
 Here's the function that changes the state.

 ```jsx
 toggleComponent = () => {